mint-morrogh/MTG_Forge_Launcher/README.md

 # Forge Updater

-A Python-based Forge Updater and Installer designed for Windows machines, packaged as an executable using PyInstaller.
-This utility simplifies the process of backing up, downloading, and extracting the latest Forge SNAPSHOT and RELEASE updates directly into your local Forge directory.
+A Python-based Forge Updater, Installer, and Launcher designed for Windows machines, packaged as an executable using PyInstaller.
+This utility simplifies the process of backing up, downloading, launching, and extracting the latest Forge SNAPSHOT and RELEASE updates directly into your local Forge directory.

 ## Features